 PHIL/POLI/PWAD 272.001 – The Ethics of Peace, War, and Defense

 Instructor: Samantha Wakil.
-This course meets MTWRF 1:15 – 2:45 p.m. via synchronous remote instruction.
+This course meets MTWRF 1:15 – 2:45 p.m. via remote synchronous (RS) instruction.

 This is an introductory course in the ethics of peace, war, and defense.
 It presupposes no prior background in the subject matter or philosophy more generally.
 Some questions and topics that we will address include: